tagohd/mono/Concepts/Magic/Magic.md

 sudoMajor:: Oh, that's old, actually.
 I just haven't updated it with the newer ideas in [[James's Excuse]], i.e. magic not being a secret and being more like electricity.
 #majorChange #unseenByLun

+## WINDMILLS DO NOT WORK THAT WAY!
+GOOD NIGHT!
+### More effective than placebo, at least
+>[!question] If James is paraplegic, why doesn't he just magically cure himself?
+>There's only so much you can do with healing magic.

+[Lun]: Also, relating what you wrote above: consider that magic might not be able to do _everything_.
+How I see it, [[Mana]] is really just a funky energy source which you can use to do a bunch of different things.
+However, most of it is pretty elementary (move stuff, ignite stuff, zap stuff, create simple stuff) whereas something like healing is very much not an elementary thing to do.
+That would require almost complete biological knowledge on what you want to heal + even if you know what to do, the healing itself would be extremely difficult too, like curing paralysis would probably involve stitching neurons back together.

+[Sudo]:  Yeah, that's a good way of looking at it too.
+Basically my first response: Magic doesn't work that way.
+[Sudo]: Oh, wait, I realized another problem.

+>[!question] Don't most games have healing spells?
+Or at least some way to restore HP (whatever that is)?
+>Maybe MONO is a rouge-like?
+Perhaps you slowly heal over time (but if you take enough damage, maybe you never really heal fully, just like real life), and if you die, you're perma-dead (also just like real life).
+>
+>>[!note] Of course, the main thing with video games is that very often fun trumps realism.
+Verisimilitude doesn't matter if the game isn't fun.
+>
+>Or maybe healing spells don't really "heal" you.
+They're more like first aid.
+They might stop bleeding and let you ignore the pain, but you're still technically injured.

+And of course, HP is just an abstraction of your ability to keep going in a fight.
+What it's actually analogous to might not really matter.

+[Lun]: Alright, add "Conjure band-aid" to the spell list.
+Also maybe you can speed up time to accelerate natural healing (which would not work for curing paralysis or let's say losing a limb)?
+I guess in this game you just have to go visit an actual-to god doctor when you take too much damage.
+Kind of like the Pokecenters in pokemon, except that its a peoplecenter and you are the people.

+[Sudo]: Done.
+See: [[Cure Wounds]] and [[Regenerate]]

+[Lun]: Oh, you're ACTUALLY putting in DnD spells huh

+### You can't teleport, but you CAN wavedash
+>[!question] If James is a paraplegic wizard, can't he just, like, fly and teleport and stuff?
+>sudoMinor:: Let's just stick with "Magic doesn't work that way." [[Teleport|Teleportation]] just isn't a spell that exists.
+The best you can do is [[Evasion|teleport short distances]], kinda like a dash ability. [[Plane Shift]] and [[Astral Projection]] are different.
+#minorChange #unseenByLun

 #general #concepts #magic #unanswered-questions